 My art is contemporary and expressive with classical roots.
-I have made art of some kind all my life.
-Every time I pick up a piece of charcoal and begin to sketch, I am pouring myself into the the thing I am painting.
+I am constantly experimenting and evolving my style and subject matter- everything in my life shows up in my work.
+Creating something that has energy, life, and motion with inert materials is the driving force behind my art.
+Every time I pick up a piece of charcoal and begin to sketch, I am pouring myself into the thing I am rendering.
 Charcoal lines are a record of intense scrutiny and discovery, and flow directly from my brain to the surface.
 The application of color is looser and more intuitive.
 In this way, thought and instinct each bring something to the image.
-I hope to express some of the complexity, joy, fear and wonder of being human through my work.
+Through my work I hope to express some of the complexity, joy, fear, and wonder of being human.

 Alissa Siegal is a contemporary artist who uses carefully observed drawing and intuitive paint application to explore themes of representation, chaos, and order.
 This fall she will be in residence at Weir Farm with the National Parks AIR program, and in 2018 was New Canaan Library's second artist in residence.